Omnichannel contact center

 Can manage both inbound and outbound calls and support

-Manages multiple channels of communication, from voice to email, SMS, web chat and more
+Manages multiple channels of communication, from voice to email, SMS, web chat, and more

 Allows customers to contact you from any channel